 Given the aim of our research to classify images according to their corresponding mineral specimen, we undertake this endeavor within the paradigm of image classification—a canonical yet persistently demanding task within the domain of computer vision (CV).
 For this purpose, we have chosen to utilize a leading-edge model known as the Swin Transformer.
 The Swin Transformer is a hierarchical vision transformer characterized by its use of shifted windows to compute its representations.39 This model has been meticulously crafted to navigate the inherent challenges of transposing transformers from linguistic contexts to visual ones.
 These challenges encompass the vast disparities in scale among visual entities and the inherent high resolution of pixels in images, which stand in stark contrast to the relative simplicity of words within a textual context.
 The deployment of a shifted windowing scheme serves a dual purpose: it enhances computational efficiency by restricting self-attention computations to discrete, non-overlapping local windows, and concurrently, it facilitates cross-window connections.
 The hierarchical nature of this architecture bestows upon it the versatility to operate across multiple scales, all while maintaining linear computational complexity in relation to image size.
 Such attributes render the Swin Transformer a suitable candidate for an array of vision tasks, spanning from image classification to object detection and semantic segmentation.39 These qualities make Swin Transformer compatible with a broad range of vision tasks, including image classification, object detection, and semantic segmentation.40

 Furthermore, Swin Transformer V2 represents a sophisticated evolution of the original Swin Transformer model, with an emphasis on augmenting both its capacity and resolution.41 The associated paper addresses three predominant challenges encountered during the training and application of expansive vision models: training instability, discrepancies in resolution between the stages of pre-training and fine-tuning, and an acute dependence on labeled data.
-To rectify these issues, the authors propose three primary strategies: 1) The amalgamation of a residual-post-norm approach with cosine attention to bolster training stability; 2) The introduction of a log-spaced continuous position bias method, facilitating the seamless transference of models pre-trained on low-resolution images to downstream tasks necessitating high-resolution inputs; and 3) The deployment of a self-supervised pre-training technique named SimMIM, which mitigates the requirement for vast repositories of labeled images.
+To rectify these issues, the authors propose three primary strategies: 1) The combination of a residual-post-norm approach with cosine attention to bolster training stability; 2) The introduction of a log-spaced continuous position bias method, facilitating the seamless transference of models pre-trained on low-resolution images to downstream tasks necessitating high-resolution inputs; and 3) The deployment of a self-supervised pre-training technique named SimMIM, which mitigates the requirement for vast repositories of labeled images.
 Leveraging these strategies, the researchers were successful in training a Swin Transformer V2 model comprising a staggering 3 billion parameters, marking its position as one of the most voluminous dense vision models presently available.
 Impressively, this model has established new benchmarks in performance across four cardinal vision tasks: ImageNet-V2 image classification, COCO object detection, ADE20K semantic segmentation, and Kinetics-400 video action classification.41,42

 Explainable AI